 So, what is hypnotherapy

 First let’s look at what hypnotherapy is not.
 Hypnotherapy is not entertainment.
 Nor is it a means of manipulation or controlling a person’s mind to get them to do or behave in a way they don’t want to.
-Simply put, hypnotherapy is complementary therapy that provides tools that allow us to access our subconscious.
+Hypnotherapy and health are Inextricably linked as the complementary therapy provides tools that allow us to access our subconscious.

 Rebecca explains that every day we’re making decisions or reacting to life from our subconscious mind and because we take on most of our subconscious programming from the ages of 0-7 when we don’t have an analytical mind, we tend to take on beliefs that aren’t necessarily the truth.
 When those beliefs are carried subconsciously into adulthood, most of us don’t realise or understand that it is these programmed beliefs that are behind many of our behaviours, both positive and negative.
 However, when these behaviours negatively impact your life, your health, or the lives of people around you, hypnotherapy can assist in changing the subconscious beliefs driving those damaging behaviours.

 “Hypnotherapy allows us to access the subconscious mind and for you to be consciously in the subconscious.
 Here we can change thoughts, feelings, traits and behaviours you no longer want and start tapping into a new reality of behaviours, thoughts, feelings, traits and attributes you do want,” says Rebecca.

 “Many people come to me as a last resort, but I believe hypnotherapy should be the first option because of the considerable impact it can have on behaviours in a short amount of time.
 Hypnosis can focus a person’s attention in ways that allow them to receive suggestions that can positively change their thoughts and behaviour.”

 There are many disorders that can be assisted by professional hypnotherapy.